statisTicker

 IPS Rule Extraction

-Investment team pastes the client IPS into the workflow surface (Tab 02).
-The parser produces a structured rule JSON.
-Production target: OpenAI API call with strict output schema; staged fallback to the deterministic parser.
+Investment team pastes the client IPS into the workflow surface (Tab 03).
+The parser produces structured rule JSON.
+Public demo: local deterministic extraction only.
+Production target: on-premises open-weight models with strict output schema and per-clause citations.

 Node 02 // Mirror